shortdark/socket/README.md

 * **brand_x_from_right** INT (default: 120)
 * **brand_y_from_bottom** INT (default: 15)

-You can modify any/all of the above like so...
+You can modify any/all the above like so...

     $socket = new Shortdark\Socket;